DaveAtDog/Spectrum/readme.md

 # Spectrum

 Spectrum is a simple web app for converting HEX colours to other more verbose colour formats.
-Primarily it converts HEX to an ObjectiveC UIColor Object.
+Primarily it converts HEX to an ObjectiveC UIColor RGBA Object.
+Also now expoerts a CSS RGBA string.
 This is a scratching my own itch project.
 CSS and JavaScrpt are pretty basic but it works.